Prepare your Pond for Winter with Nature's Pond Care

 When spring arrives, the heat from the sun melts the ice and creates a uniform water temperature throughout the dugout.
 The uniform temperature allows the wind to mix the dugout bringing nutrient rich water from the bottom to the surface.
 Spring runoff adds a small amount of plant nutrients in comparison with that released from the sediment during the winter.

 To avoid all the problems that can occur during and after winter the best solution is "Bottom Up" Aeration.
 Aerated ponds will typically have an open area of water.
 This open water is due to the constant circulation of air bubbles rising from the bottom to the surface.
 The amount of open water is determined by the type of diffusers used and the overall efficiency of the aeration system.
+Point source diffusers such as air stones create a lot of turbulence at the surface and help prevent ice formations.

 Prepare your Pond Equipment